...

 Allow students to create a collage using a variety of materials, such as construction paper, fabric, and found objects.

-Inspire them to be creative with the colors of fall, such as oranges, yellows, and reds, to create a vibrant and eye-catching piece of art.
+Inspire them to be creative with the colors of fall, such as oranges, yellows, and reds, to create a vibrant and eye-catching piece of 6th Grade Art Projects.

 Pumpkin Relief Prints